Viraajthemaker/Viraaj_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/801dQZTHeT4?si=0_psskIZ3us-BxwH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my first milestone, I finished the chassis of my hexapod and now it works from my computer.
 Some major issues that I faced was when I was assembling the hexapod was that I put all the servo horns on wrong.
 Due to this, I had to redo all of the screwing.
 This took 1 day but was a hassle.
 Next, because we couldnt use lithuim batterys, I could've  desoldered the battery chassis or connect a new battery soucrce to it.
 I chose to connect a new 7.5 volt battery to it.
-It was very hard to make small solders for 2 wires but in the end I got it to work
+It was very hard to make small solders for 2 wires but in the end I got it to work.
+After the small screws, all the other ones worked much better.
+For my calibration, my angles were off by 10 so I had to re calibrate it and now when I turn it on, it goes to 90 degrees.

 # Schematics